Lima Memorial Health System Logo

 • Folic acid

-Other tests may be ordered to rule out other possible causes of neuropathy.
+Other tests may be ordered to check for other possible causes of neuropathy or damage to body systems due to neuropathy.
 Tests may include:

 • Electromyography (EMG) to check the health of the muscles and the nerves that control the muscles